A. B. Freeman School of Business

 Freeman GPA

 Freeman offers courses in the following areas of study: Accounting (ACCN), Energy (ENRG), Finance (FINE), International Business (INBS), Information Management (INFO), Legal Studies in Business (LGST), Management Communication (MCOM), Management (MGMT), Management Science (MGSC), Marketing (MKTG), Taxation (TAXN), Career Management (CDMA) and where applicable, General Business (BUSG).
-Students should work with their BSM Academic Counselor to determine which courses will count towards their declared BSM programming.
+Students should work with their BSM Academic Advisor to determine which courses will count towards their declared BSM programming.

-The Freeman GPA is calculated using all courses attempted from the School of Business and the following non-business required courses: ECON 1010 Introduction to Microeconomics (3 c.h.); ECON 1020 Introduction to Macroeconomics (3 c.h.); MATH 1150 Long Calculus I (3 c.h.) and MATH 1160 Long Calculus II (3 c.h.) or MATH 1210 Calculus I (4 c.h.); MATH 1230 Statistics For Scientists (4 c.h.); and PSYC 1000 Introductory Psych (3 c.h.).
+The Freeman GPA is calculated using all courses attempted from the School of Business and the following required courses: ECON 1010 Introduction to Microeconomics (3 c.h.); ECON 1020 Introduction to Macroeconomics (3 c.h.); MATH 1150 Long Calculus I (3 c.h.) and MATH 1160 Long Calculus II (3 c.h.) or MATH 1210 Calculus I (4 c.h.); MGSC 3005 Statistics for Business (3 c.h.) or MATH 1230 Statistics For Scientists (4 c.h.); and PSYC 1000 Introductory Psych (3 c.h.).

 Grading System